 But, in 2012, GNS3 changes the whole scenario.
 GNS3 introduced many new features.
 Now, it is a cross-platform Network Simulator.
 Now, it is easy to install in different Operating systems like Windows, Linux (Ubuntu, Mint, Fedora) and MAC.
 Along with this, it introduced IOU (IOS on Unix), which gives additional support of IOU devices like switches.

-Now, with the help of virtualisation (VMWare / Virtual box), we can configure it as our real labs.
+Now, with the help of virtualization (VMWare / Virtual box), we can configure it as our real labs.
 We can install many real servers on VMWare and call them in GNS3 whenever we need.
-Thus, we can practices in more better way for any exam like CCNA, CCNP or CCIE.
+Thus, we can practice in a more better way for any exam like CCNA, CCNP or CCIE.
 Also, with the help of Virtualisation, we can configure Firewalls (Network Security Appliance’s) and use them in GNS3.
-Introduction of virtualisation makes it much more better.
-According to my own views, we can configure many firewalls (i.e. ASA, pfSenes, Palo Alto, Checkpoint) in VMWare, and use them in our projects which is created in GNS3.
+Introduction of virtualization makes it much better.
+According to my own views, we can configure many firewalls (i.e. ASA, pfSenes, Palo Alto, Checkpoint) in VMWare, and use them in our projects which are created in GNS3.

 How to use Routers in GNS3

 As we know GNS3 is an open-source Network Simulator which support Dynamips (Dynamips is an emulator computer program that was written to emulate Cisco routers).
 So, with the help of Dynamips, we can import any router image which is with .bin extension.

 Steps to Importing an IOS Router Image :